Birch

 A birch is a thin-leaved deciduous hardwood tree of the genus Betula (/ˈbɛtjʊlə/), in the family Betulaceae, which also includes alders, hazels, and hornbeams.
 It is closely related to the beech-oak family Fagaceae.
 The genus Betula contains 30 to 60 known taxa of which 11 are on the IUCN 2011 Red List of Threatened Species.
-They are a typically rather short-lived pioneer species widespread in the Northern Hemisphere, particularly in northern areas of temperate climates and in boreal climates.
+They are typically short-lived pioneer species and are widespread in the Northern Hemisphere, particularly in northern areas of temperate climates and in boreal climates.
+Birch wood is used for a wide range of purposes.

 Description

 Birch species are generally small to medium-sized trees or shrubs, mostly of northern temperate and boreal climates.
 The simple leaves are alternate, singly or doubly serrate, feather-veined, petiolate and stipulate.
 They often appear in pairs, but these pairs are really borne on spur-like, two-leaved, lateral branchlets.
 The fruit is a small samara, although the wings may be obscure in some species.
 They differ from the alders (Alnus, another genus in the family) in that the female catkins are not woody and disintegrate at maturity, falling apart to release the seeds, unlike the woody, cone-like female alder catkins.

 The bark of all birches is characteristically marked with long, horizontal lenticels, and often separates into thin, papery plates, especially upon the paper birch.
 Distinctive colors give the common names gray, white, black, silver and yellow birch to different species.

 The buds, forming early and full-grown by midsummer, are all lateral, without a terminal bud forming; the branch is prolonged by the upper lateral bud.
 The wood of all the species is close-grained with a satiny texture and capable of taking a fine polish; its fuel value is fair.